 On an ordinary day, as you’re leaving for work, you stop and notice – a pool of oil under your car.
 Even if it’s just a few drops, finding oil leaks under your car is unnerving.
 Plus, messy leaks can make your driveway look terrible.

+Don’t ignore an oil leak.
+An engine leaking oil from the top or bottom is a serious issue.
 So, what’s a responsible car owner to do?
 Get the leak fixed, of course.
-A professional mechanic will be able to pinpoint the leak for you.
+A professional mechanic will be able to pinpoint the cause of the leak for you.
 But in the meantime, we’ll give you a few ideas about why your car might be leaking oil – and where it might be leaking oil from.

 Why is my car leaking oil?

 If your car is leaking oil one of the common places is from the oil pan gasket.
-Here are 8 top reasons why your car might be leaking oil.
+But it may not be the oil pan gasket leaking oil.
+It could also be a timing belt cover leak or a camshaft seal leak.
+There are a number of possible explanations for an oil leak.
+But here are the 8 top reasons why your car might be leaking oil.

 Common reasons why your car might be leaking oil

 We’re going to get into the common reasons why your car might be leaking oil shortly.
 But first, a quick disclaimer: There are countless different types of cars on the road, all of which can develop leaks from a myriad of locations.
-As such, this list is not comprehensive – it simply covers some of the most common leaks.
+As such, this list is not comprehensive – it simply covers some of the most common leaks, such as an oil leak from the timing cover and an oil leak in the front of the engine.

 Engine oil leaks are usually the result of a bad seal or gasket, though they can be due to damaged parts, such as a cracked oil pan, as well.
 If you find your car leaking engine oil, the source may be one or more of the following: